By Porter Anderson, Editor-in-Chief | @Porter_Anderson

-Today (March 24), we have the shortlists that have come from those longlists.
-Applications have opened today, to run through March 31, for the “Shadowers’ Choice Medals” program that runs in selected schools parallel to the main contest.
+Today (March 24), we have the shortlists that have come from those longlists. have opened today, to run through March 31, for the “Shadowers’ Choice Medals” program that runs in selected schools parallel to the main contest.

 Yoto, the product name of an audiobook player for children, as committed to a three-year branded sponsorship of the awards, hence the name which may still seem new to you.

 - The Carnegie Medal was established in 1936 by Andrew Carnegie, and it was first awarded to Arthur Ransome for Pigeon Post.

 - The Carnegie Medal for Illustration was originally named the Kate Greenaway Medal when it was established in 1955.

 These awards are juried by children’s librarians, and there’s a “Shadowers’ Choice Medals” series of honors, too, voted for by younger readers.